Southern exposure: Cold wreaks havoc on aging waterworks

 Voters in 2019 rejected Perkins’ bond proposal to raise $186 million for infrastructure, including water system repairs and upgrades.

 In Tennessee, Memphis Light, Gas & Water said the cold led to problems at pumping stations and ruptures in water mains and service lines.
-Crews were making repairs and testing for contaminants was being done, but no timetable has been set for a return to normal service.
+Crews were making repairs and testing for contaminants, but no timetable has been set for a return to normal service.

 Problems arose at some of the city’s 140 wells that deliver water to reservoirs at eight main pumping stations.
 Wells failed, several reservoirs froze and engines and motors at pumping stations overheated.
 The persistent freezing temperatures exposed problems at pumping stations and other parts of the system, some of which dates to the 1930s.